19 and the Quranic Message

-The Quran places special emphasis on the prohibition of ascribing partners to God, or associating anything or anyone with Him (shirk).
-It also emphasises the importance of observing the prayer (salat) and paying the obligatory charity (zakat) and sure enough, we find a multitude of sentences, all consisting of 19 letters, which address these aspects of our religion, such as the 19 lettered phrases found in 6:92, 22:31, 23:4 and 30:31.
+The Quran places special emphasis on the prohibition of ascribing partners to God or associating anything or anyone with Him (shirk).
+It also emphasises the importance of observing the Salat and paying the Zakat and sure enough, we find a multitude of sentences, all consisting of 19 letters, which address these aspects of our religion, such as the 19 lettered phrases found in 6:92, 22:31, 23:4 and 30:31.

-Other 19 lettered sentences are found in the Quran which speak about other rituals, but have not been added to the list because as mentioned they are covered under the phrases that command the believers to obey God.
+Other 19 lettered sentences are found in the Quran which speak about other rituals, but have not been added to the list because as mentioned they are covered under the sentence containing the command to obey God.

 One example is the 19 lettered sentence which speaks of Hajj and Umrah:

 4- Some may rightly wonder why some letters have been dropped at the beginning of some of original Quranic sentences?
-An example is the sentence in 55:18 (the last sentence on the “God” list).
-The full Arabic verse has the letter “fa” at the beginning of the first word which is “Bi'ay”.
-Some will make the accusation that some letters have been dropped from their words thereby manipulating the sentence to become a 19 lettered sentence!
+An example is the sentence in 55:18 (the last sentence on the 'God' list).
+The full Arabic verse has the letter (F) at the beginning of the first word which is 'b'ay'.

-The reply to that is very simple.
-Knowledge of the Arabic language confirms that the letters in question, which would most likely be: "b", "fa", "wa", even though these are single letters, found at the beginning of various Arabic words, yet they are in fact separate words.
+Such letters as (B), (F), (W), even though are single letters found at the beginning of various Arabic words, they are in fact separate words.
 This becomes clear when we translate the sentence into English.
-The letter "b" would be translated as "with", and "fa" as "then/so" and the letter "wa" translates into "and/also".
+The letter (B) translates to (with), and (F) aat the beginning of a word means (then/so) and the letter (W) translates to (and/also).
 We must always be focused on the fact that we are looking for Quranic sentences which are complete in meaning, we are not looking for complete verses, and by dropping many of these letters we are not simply dropping letters from existing words, we are dropping whole words which do not add to, nor subtract from, the principal meaning.

-The example of 55:18 is still applicable.
-Without the letter “fa” (which means “so”) the sentence gives a complete meaning which is: “which of your Lord’s marvels do you deny?”
+In our example of 55:18, using the sentence without the letter (F), which means (so), we get a sentence with a complete meaning which is: "which of your Lord's marvels do you deny?"

-When we read the verses before 55:18 we realise that God is giving us examples of many of His signs and marvels, this is then followed by “so which of your Lord’s marvels do you deny?”
-So in actual fact, the letter “fa” which means “so” can only have a meaning if we are reading the preceding verses then reading 55:18.
-But if we are reading our 19 lettered sentence (from 55:18) on its own (as in our list above), and without the benefit of the preceding verses, we are able to quote the sentence without the letter “fa” and have a perfect and complete rational meaning.
+When we read the verses before 55:18 we realise that God is giving us examples of many of His signs and marvels, this is then followed by "so which of your Lord's marvels do you deny?"
+The letter (F) which means (so) can only be relevant when we read the preceding verses then reading 55:18.
+But if we are reading our 19 lettered sentence (from 55:18) on its own (as in our list above), without the benefit of the preceding verses, we are able to quote the sentence without the letter (F) and have a perfect and complete rational meaning.

 Fourth: The Challenge

-Still, to verify this conclusively, the challenge is to simply come up with an alternative full set of Quranic sentences, all containing the same number of letters (other than 19), which together present a complete and comprehensive summary of the message of the Quran.
+Still, to verify this conclusively, the challenge is to simply come up with an alternative full set of Quranic sentences, all containing the same number of letters but with any number other than 19.
+The set of sentences must present a complete and comprehensive summary of the message of the Quran.

 Without doubt, it is possible to find various collections of Quranic sentences, each made of the same chosen number of letters (other than 19), which will cover some Quranic topics, but it is impossible to compile a complete set of sentences that covers the full Quranic message by using a number other than 19..